jollySleeper/Quoterm/README.md

 ```

 ## 🛠️ Usage
-> Please add `~/.cargo/bin/` to your PATH
+> Please add `~/.cargo/bin/` to your PATH.

-- Add the following snippet to your shell rc file at the end.
+- Append the following snippet to your shell rc file:
 ```sh .bashrc/.zshrc
 if type "quoterm" > /dev/null; then
     quoterm